Asian Pacific Americans: Reception

 Lucy Hu argues Pacific Islanders and Asian Americans face a completely different set of racial and economic issues.
 The term Asian Pacific Islander, or Asian-Pacific American erases the struggles Pacific Islanders face separately from Asian Americans.
 While the Asian American community has a higher median annual income than the national average, many Pacific Islanders are living below the poverty line.
-Pacific Islanders are much more educationally disadvantaged than Asian Americans.

 Other scholars believe that Asian Pacific Islander movements should include both Asian Americans and Pacific Islanders.
 In "Pan-Pacific Identity: A Skeptical Asian American Response," Young argues that Pacific Islanders experience a different set of struggles than Asian Americans, but are ultimately racialized by society in the same ways, such as being seen as "foreigners."
 She believes that the term Pan-Pacific should continue to be used, but should be more inclusive of Pacific Islanders in social movements.
 Pan-pacific movements should include the decolonization of the Pacific Islands in its platforms.

 In "Whither the Asian American Coalition," Spickard argues that the histories and of both Asian Americans and Pacific Islanders are linked.
 Colonization in the Pacific Islands is not a reason to separate the term API.
 He asserts that colonization has occurred in many Asian nations, such as the Philippines, Vietnam, and Japan, as well.
 What all of these groups have in common is struggles with colonialism, orientalism, and racial hierarchies.
 Asian Pacific American movements should work to include the struggles facing all groups under the pan-racial umbrella of Asian Pacific American.